leejones06/azure-intro-vm-setup/README.md

 </br> </br>
 ![Part1_2 READY](https://github.com/user-attachments/assets/218f3016-c4f2-46c6-a60b-0ac39f032c6c)

-- We’ll need to create a Resource Group.
+- We’ll need to create a <i>Resource Group</i>.
 A resource group is like a “container” for our project.
 Select “Create new” and choose a name for your “group”.

 - Next, choose a name for your VN.

-- Choose the Region in which your project will be stored.
+- Choose the <i>Region</i> in which your project will be stored.
 You may have to play around with the region to find one that will allow you to create the type of project you’re working on.
 Regardless of which region you choose, you’ll want to use the same region for each resource you create.

 - This is all we need to configure at this point.
 Select “Review + create”.
 It will show you an overview of some of the details of your new network.
 Click “Create” and allow it to deploy.